Dark Lepton Superfluid in Proto-Neutron Stars: Implications for PNS Evolution

 where $\mu_L(r)$ is the local chemical potential, and $g_{tt}(r)$ is the time-time component of the metric tensor.
 The value of $\mu_L^0$ is set by the total lepton number ($N_{L,tot}$) in the star which at early times is $N_{L,tot}\approx 3-5 \times10^{56}$.

 The bottom panel of ~\cref{fig:fix_mul} shows how the superfluid transport of lepton number alters the composition of the PNS.
 In the presence of the condensate, it ensures that the chemical potential $\mu_L(r)$ satisfies ~\cref{eq:metricMu}.
 To obtain metric functions we solved the Tolman–Oppenheimer–Volkoff equation assuming the Skyrme equation of state mentioned earlier.
 At fixed $N_{L,tot}$, curves shown in the top panel reveals that $\mu_L(r)$ in the core is greatly reduced relative to the standard scenario, and is enhanced in the surface regions.
 Thus, in stark contrast to the standard scenario, the electron and the neutrino fractions are reduced in the core, and increase towards the surface of the PNS.
 A comparison between the solid and dashed curves in the lower panel reveals that the electron (and proton) fraction is reduced by about a factor of 2 in the core, and is enhanced in the low-density surface regions.
-The rapid increase in the neutrino fraction at intermediate radius is due to thermal effects and is sensitive to chosen temperature profile.
+The rapid increase in the neutrino fraction at intermediate radius is due to thermal effects and is sensitive to the chosen temperature profile.
 We experimented with a few different initial profiles of $T$ and $\mu_L$, and found that qualitative features of lepton number transport by the superfluid seen in \cref{fig:fix_mul} are robust.
 The results shown in ~\cref{fig:fix_mul} are obtained by setting $m_\phi=50$ MeV and $\lam=1$.
-It is interesting that the $\phi$ superfluid can extend to large radii at early times and this is a generic feature for $m_\phi \lesssim 50$ MeV.
-For larger $m_\phi$, the condensate recedes to smaller radius and the region of the PNS influenced by the lepton superfluid is diminished.
-We can also expect the spatial extent of the superfluid to decrease with time as neutrino diffusion in the outer (non-superfluid) regions of the PNS continuously saps lepton number, causing $\mu_L^0$ in the condensate to decrease.
+We find that the superfluid can extend to large radii at early times for $m_\phi \lesssim 50$ MeV.